-Category A:

-JBIC examines the potential negative and positive environmental impact of projects.
+- Category A: JBIC examines the potential negative and positive environmental impact of projects.
 JBIC evaluates measures necessary to prevent, minimize, mitigate, or compensate for potential negative impact, and measures to improve the environment if such measures are available.
-For category A projects, borrowers, and related parties must submit following documents and JBIC conducts environmental reviews based on, and after the receipts of these documents:

-- 1) Environmental and Social Impact Assessment reports (see Section 2 of Part 2) and environmental permit certificates issued by the host governments or other appropriate authority (hereinafter collectively referred to as "ESIA reports and permit certificates") - 2) For projects that will result in large-scale involuntary resettlement or loss of means of livelihood, resettlement action plans, including where necessary, livelihood restoration plans, (see Sub-section 7 of Section 1.
-(Involuntary Resettlement) of Part 2) - 3) For projects that will require measures for indigenous peoples, indigenous people's plans (see sub-section 8 of Section 1.
+The potential negative impact includes a high likelihood of severe projectrelated human rights impact, and if it is deemed that there is such a likelihood, JBIC will confirm considerations for human rights.
+For category A projects, borrowers and related parties must submit the following documents, and JBIC conducts environmental reviews based on, and after the receipts of, these documents: - Environmental and Social Impact Assessment reports (see Section 2 of Part 2) and environmental permit certificates issued by the host governments or other appropriate authority (hereinafter collectively referred to as "ESIA reports and permit certificates") - For projects that will result in large-scale involuntary resettlement or loss of means of livelihood, resettlement action plans or livelihood restoration plans respectively (see Sub-section 7 of Section 1.
+(Involuntary Resettlement) of Part 2) - For projects that will require measures for indigenous peoples, indigenous people's plans (see sub-section 8 of Section 1.
 (Indigenous Peoples) of Part 2)

-Category B: The scope of environmental reviews for Category B projects may vary from project to project, but it is narrower than that for Category A projects.
-The environmental reviews for Category B projects are similar to those of Category A projects in that JBIC examines the potential negative and positive environmental impact of the projects, and evaluate measures necessary to prevent, minimize, mitigate, or compensate for the potential negative impact.
+- Category B: The scope of environmental reviews for Category B projects may vary from project to project, but it is narrower than that for Category A projects.
+The environmental reviews for Category B projects are similar to those of Category A projects in that JBIC examines the potential negative and positive environmental impact of the projects, and evaluates measures necessary to prevent, minimize, mitigate, or compensate for the potential negative impact.
 As part of the review process, JBIC also conducts measures to improve the environment if any such measures are available.
 JBIC undertakes its environmental reviews based on information provided by borrowers and related parties.
 Where an environment impact assessment procedure has been conducted, JBIC may refer to the ESIA reports and permit certificates.
-However, this is not a mandatory requirement.

-Category C: C: For projects in this category, JBIC does not undertake environmental reviews beyond screening.

-Category FI: JBIC checks through the financial intermediary etc. to see whether appropriate environmental and social considerations as stated in the Guidelines are ensured for projects in this category.
+However, this is not a mandatory requirement. - Category C: C: For projects in this category, JBIC does not undertake environmental reviews beyond screening. - Category FI: JBIC checks through the financial intermediary etc. to see whether appropriate environmental and social considerations as stated in the Guidelines are ensured for projects in this category.